Diabetes In Dogs

 Diabetes affects approximately 1 in 300 dogs and due to the presence of numerous negative lifestyle factors, the prevalence of canine diabetes has been on the rise for nearly a decade.

-Since 2011, diabetes diagnoses in canines has increased by 32 percent (even though diabetes diagnoses in animals are greatly under-reported).
+Since 2011, diabetes diagnoses in canines have increased by 32 percent (even though diabetes diagnoses in animals are greatly under-reported).

 Diabetes in dogs occurs more frequently in middle-aged or senior animals (especially females) but can affect dogs of any age after they’ve encountered enough lifestyle obstacles to induce either a decreased production of insulin or a diminished ability to use it effectively.